ThePolishHussar/HussarInstaller/README.md

 - Packages listed in AURpackages are installed using yay during 4-user.sh
 - user function is executed at the end of 4-user.sh
 - postconfig function is executed at the end of 5-postconfig.sh
+- Output of finalmsg put into a text file in installed user's home folder
 - Additional arrays and functions should be referenced within the above listed ones
 - Avoid executing commands outside of functions whenever possible
 - Please reserve names that start with 'a' for modules that modify the script or other modules.
 This ensures they come first alphabetically, thus get executed first.